rtidatascience/rtidatascience.github.io/about.md

 ---

-RTI International's Center for Data Science is made up of data scientists and software developers who work together to extract insights from data and solve hard problems.
+RTI International's Center for Data Science is made up of data scientists, statisticians, and software developers who work together to extract insights from data and solve hard problems.
 We use Python, R, PostgreSQL, D3, and other open source technologies.

 ### Contact us